illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 ---
 ![Matrix](https://github.com/illinois-cs498gd/illinois-cs498gd.github.io/raw/main/img/platform.PNG){:width="800px"}
 # MP 2: Level Design
-Your second MP is all about level design and all the important factors that go in to it.
+Your second MP is all about level design and all the important factors that go into it.
 In this MP we will touch on player abilities, level layouts, and enemy AI.

+This MP is split into two parts: Part 1 covers creating the map, health system, collectibles, and Pursuer enemy type, and Part 2 covers creating the Mortar and custom enemy types and adding enemy destruction and player knockback upon collisions.

 **Please pay close attention to the guidelines about recording the video for submission:<br/>
  [Video Guidelines Link](https://docs.google.com/document/d/1QY5t2wU9_6I7t4b-jneDRa7grhtQdSITzaOXVh-YKrA/edit?usp=sharing)<br/>